Choosing the best compound bow for the money can be a long and overwhelming process. We’re here to help!

 What’s your purpose?

 The type of bow that you purchase may well be determined by the activity that you plan to use it for.
 There is a difference when it comes to target shooting and hunting.
-Be sure that you know what type of activity each bow that you consider is designed for.
+Be sure that you know what type of activity each bow that you consider is designed for, in order to pick the best compound bow for your needs.
 Different bows are designed for specific uses.

 Lighter weight bows won’t have enough impact to humanely hunt with.
 For hunting, you’d also want a quieter bow as to not scare away the quarry.
 Bowfishing requires enough impact power to penetrate the water, but not too much as to push the fish too far away.